-A lane-level vehicle routing and navigation apparatus includes a simulation module that performs microsimulation of individual vehicles in a traffic stream, and a lane-level optimizer that evaluates conditions along the candidate paths from an origin to a destination as determined by the simulation module, and determines recommended lane-level maneuvers along the candidate paths.
-A link-level optimizer may determines the candidate paths based on link travel times determined by the simulation module.
+Lane-level vehicle routing and navigation apparatus includes a simulation module that performs microsimulation of individual vehicles in a traffic stream, and a lane-level optimizer that evaluates conditions along candidate paths from an origin to a destination as determined by the simulation module, and determines recommended lane-level maneuvers along the candidate paths.
+A link-level optimizer determines the candidate paths based on link travel times determined by the simulation module.
 The simulation may be based on real-time traffic condition data.
-Recommended candidate paths may be provided to delivery or service or emergency response vehicles, or used for evacu-(Continued)
+Recommended candidate paths may be provided to delivery or service or (Continued)

-ation planning, or to route vehicles such as garbage or postal trucks, or snowplows.
-Corresponding methods also may be used for traffic planning and management, including determining, based on microsimulation, at least one of (a) altered road geometry, (b) altered traffic signal settings, such as traffic signal timing, or (c) road pricing.
+emergency response vehicles, or used for evacuation planning, or to route vehicles such as garbage or postal trucks, or snowplows.
+Corresponding methods also may be used for traffic planning and management, including determining, based on microsimulation, (a) altered road geometry, (b) altered traffic signal settings, such as traffic signal timing, and/or (c) road pricing.

-92 Claims, 8 Drawing Sheets
+13 Claims, 8 Drawing Sheets